hiveuprss/hiveRSS/README.md

 ### Posts By Author

-Get posts from your favorite steemian.
+Get posts from your favorite hiver.

 > `hiverss.com/@<username>/blog`